mkorthof/freenom-script/README.md

 ### IP Address

 To get your current ip address from a number of public services the script uses 2 methods, HTTP and DNS:

 - HTTP method: `curl https://checkip.amazonaws.com`
 - DNS method: `dig TXT +short o-o.myaddr.l.google.com @ns1.google.com`
+- Or, manually: updates static ip address instead of auto detect

 There are a few more services defined for redundancy, the script will choose one at random.
 By default it will retry 3 times to get ip.

 Once your ip is found it's written to "freenom.ip4.domain.lock" (or ip6) to prevent unnecessary updates in case the ip is unchanged.
 To force an update you can remove this file which is located in the default output path "/var/log".

-To manually update using a (static) ip set `freenom_static_ip` and `freenom_update_manual="0"` or use "-m" option.
+To manually update using set `freenom_static_ip` and `freenom_update_manual="0"` or use "-m" option.

 ### Issues